openstack/charm-ceph-iscsi/README.md

 service][ceph-iscsi-upstream].
 The charm is intended to be used in conjunction with the [ceph-osd][ceph-osd-charm] and [ceph-mon][ceph-mon-charm] charms.

-> **Warning**: This charm is in a preview state and should not be used in production.
-See the [OpenStack Charm Guide][cg-preview-charms] for more information on preview charms.

 # Usage

 ## Configuration